St. Petersburg Anesthesia Error Lawyer

 While complications with any of these types of anesthesia could prove dangerous to a patient, most errors involve general anesthesia.

 Administering anesthesia is a complicated process that requires difficult calculations, as well as careful monitoring.
 Unfortunately, it isn’t always possible to avoid risks when administering anesthesia, as some negative reactions are unavoidable.
 For this reason, patients who undergo procedures that require the use of anesthesia are required to consent to certain risks.
 However, this consent does not cover errors made through an anesthesiologist’s negligent or reckless conduct, as these individuals are required to comply with specific procedures.
 In most cases, an injury caused by anesthesia error can be linked to one of the following causes:

 - Failing to monitor a patient’s oxygen intake, heart rate and rhythm, blood pressure, body temperature, or fluid balance during the procedure.

 These types of errors, which are avoidable, can cause patients to suffer a wide range of symptoms, including not only dizziness and blurred vision, but also brain damage or injury to the spinal cord.

 Call Our Office Today for Assistance

-Please contact Masterson, Hoag & Smith, P.A. at 727-325-2696 to schedule a free consultation with an experienced and compassionate St. Petersburg anesthesia error lawyer who can explain your legal options.
+Please contact Masterson & Hoag, P.A. at 727-325-2696 to schedule a free consultation with an experienced and compassionate St. Petersburg anesthesia error lawyer who can explain your legal options.